pubmania/a_diabetics_journal/docs/Recipes/00-prepare-to-beat.md

 6. Mixer / Grinder.
 The one we have and I can highly recommend is [this one](https://www.argos.co.uk/product/8394402){target=_blank}.
 7. Microwave Oven(ideally 800 W or above - mine is 900W)
 8. Cooking Oven
+9. Ninja Speedi (Nice to have).
+Its a new addition to my kitchen and I find it very useful.